Tung Chee-hwa: Subsequent developments

-During the debate over Hong Kong's constitutional development, Tung was criticised as not reflecting effectively the views of the general population to push for 2007/08 universal suffrage to the People's Republic of China government.
-Although the primary target of popular opposition was the PRC government, Tung's lack of support for the pro-democratic camp resulted in his low approval ratings.
+During the debate over Hong Kong's constitutional development, Tung was criticised as not reflecting effectively the views of the general population to push for 2007/08 universal suffrage to the central government in mainland China.
+Although the primary target of popular opposition was the central government, Tung's lack of support for the pro-democratic camp resulted in his low approval ratings.

-In late 2003, in an attempt to bring back visitors to Hong Kong, Government agency InvestHK was mandated to sponsor the Harbour Fest music festival in October, organised by the American Chamber of Commerce.
-The result was a series of poorly attended concerts, HK$100m bill for the taxpayers, with the Government, InvestHK and the American Chamber of Commerce blaming each other for the flop, EOC chairman to be added.
+In late 2003, in an attempt to bring back visitors to Hong Kong, the government agency InvestHK was mandated to sponsor the Harbour Fest music festival in October, organised by the American Chamber of Commerce.
+The result was a series of poorly attended concerts, HK$100m bill for the taxpayers, with the Government, InvestHK and the American Chamber of Commerce blaming each other for the flop.

-Tung's cabinet suffered another blow in July 2004 when another Principal Official, the Secretary for Health, Welfare & Food, Dr. Yeoh Eng-kiong, resigned on 7 July to take political responsibility for the government's handling of the SARS outbreak in 2003, after the release of the investigation report of LegCo over the issue.
+Tung's cabinet suffered another blow in July 2004 when another principal official, the secretary for health, welfare and food, Yeoh Eng-kiong, resigned on 7 July to take political responsibility for the government's handling of the SARS outbreak in 2003, after the release of the investigation report of LegCo over the issue.

-In late 2004, the Tung administration experienced another embarrassment as the large planned sale of government-owned real estate, The Link REIT, was cancelled at the last moment by a lawsuit by a tenant from an affected estate.
+In late 2004, the Tung administration experienced another embarrassment as the large planned sale of government-owned real estate, Link REIT, was cancelled at the last moment by a lawsuit by a tenant from an affected estate.

 With the subsequent improvement in the economy over 2004, unemployment fell and the long period of deflation ended.
 This resulted in a decrease in public discontent as the government's popularity improved, and popular support for the democratic movement dwindled with a protest in January attracting a mere few thousand protesters compared to the 1 July protests of 2003 and 2004.
 However, the popularity of Tung himself remained low compared to his deputies including Donald Tsang and Henry Tang.